egpalazzolo/egpalazzolo/pages/cv.md

 **Fall 2024** |
 *Instructor for Farming America: Food and Power in U.S. History*
-Developed a full semester course in the History department (listed)
+Developed a full-semester course in the History department

 **Summer 2023, 2024** |
 *Group Facilitator for JHU Teaching Academy’s Institute Summer Institutes*